QURATT/Git-GithubAction-LinuxCommands/README.md

 d.
 Remove directory forcefully: The rm command with -rf option is used to forcefully remove directory recursively.

 	rm -rf myDir

+**5. cat:** The cat command is used to create single or multiple files, view contain of file, concatenate files and redirect output in terminal or files.

+	$ cat [OPTION] [FILE]...
+a.
+Create a file: Used to create a file with specific name, content and press exit using CTRL + D

+	cat > file_name1.txt
+	Hello, How are you?
+b.
+More & Less options: If a file having a large number of content that won’t fit in the output terminal then more & less options can be used to indiate additional content.

+	cat file_name1.txt | more
+	cat file_name1.txt | less
+c.
+View file contents: You can view contents of a single or more files by mentioning the filenames.

+	cat file_name1 file_name2